Climate change: Agriculture and industry

 Taking into account direct and indirect emissions, industry is the sector with the highest share of global emissions.
 Data as of 2019 from the IPCC.

 Agriculture and forestry face a triple challenge of limiting greenhouse gas emissions, preventing the further conversion of forests to agricultural land, and meeting increases in world food demand.
 A set of actions could reduce agriculture and forestry-based emissions by two-thirds from 2010 levels.
 These include reducing growth in demand for food and other agricultural products, increasing land productivity, protecting and restoring forests, and reducing greenhouse gas emissions from agricultural production.

 On the demand side, a key component of reducing emissions is shifting people towards plant-based diets.
-Eliminating the production of livestock for meat and dairy would eliminate about 3/4ths of all emissions from agriculture and other land use.
+Eliminating the production of livestock for meat and dairy would eliminate about three-quarters of all emissions from agriculture and other land use.
 Livestock also occupy 37% of ice-free land area on Earth and consume feed from the 12% of land area used for crops, driving deforestation and land degradation.